warrofua/n-dimensional-llm/README.md

 ### Runnable multi-field invoice demo

-Kick the tyres with the deterministic invoice walk-through that wires the registry, stub encoders, bottleneck, STM, and orchestrator together:
+Kick the tyres with the maintained invoice walk-through that wires the registry, stub encoders, bottleneck, STM, and orchestrator together:

 ```bash
 python examples/multi_field_invoice.py